 Section 14.4 Promotion and Reclassifications.
-In the event of a promotion or reclassification, an employee shall move to the closest step in the new wage range as itemized below.
+In the event of a promotion or reclassification, an employee shall move to the closest step in the new wage range which awards at least a five percent (5%) increase (but no higher than the top step) over the original salary.
+The promotion date shall then become the future date for step increases as provided in this Agreement.
 All promotions are subject to a four (4) calendar month evaluation period (six (6) calendar months for supervisory positions) during which time, if an employee is unsuccessful, they shall be returned to their former classification.
 If during the one (1) month following appointment, the employee elects to, they shall be returned to his or her original classification retaining all seniority rights.
-The top wage step is defined as the highest step in a given range which is comprised of an increase in the wage component (as opposed to an increase in just the longevity component) over the preceding step.